MATCH

 WHERE MATCH (title) AGAINST ('Database OR "Business Intelligence"');

 The following example returns the title of an article that contains either database or Business Intelligence and the string real-time analytics in the body.
-The special character in real-time is not escaped in order to include results for both real time and real-time.
+As '-' is a special character, results for both real time and real-time will be included.

 SELECT title